The 60+ Best Project Management Software To Work Faster In 2023

 27. Workzone

-Workzone is a customizable project management tool that helps bring all relevant information together for teams to collaborate at macro and micro levels.
+Workzone is a customizable project management software that helps bring all relevant information together for teams to collaborate at macro and micro levels.
 Within Workzone, you can access things like “Project Dashboard,” pictured above, which is a big picture view of where all projects stand across an organization.
 You can also drill down into “To-Do Lists” which are created for each individual user and emailed to them.

 This tool also offers features like templates, Gantt charts, dependencies, and request forms.